FREQUENTLY ASKED QUESTIONS

 One of the most important aspects of reassessing is collecting the most accurate data possible.
 This is achieved by performing physical inspections.
-We will do this by using data collectors and by inspecting every property in the City of South Burlington.
+We will do this by using data collectors from Tyler Technologies and by inspecting every property in the City of South Burlington.

 What will a data collector do when he/she comes to my property?

 Here are a few examples of what the data collector will check: Current use; measurements of the exterior; number of stories; construction materials; room, bed, and bath count; out buildings, pools, decks; type of heating; finished basements, attic use, etc.; verify recent sales if any; ask permission to view the interior of the property to determine the quality and condition of the dwelling.
 He/she will NOT be collecting any information on personal property, such as artwork, furniture, home décor or appliances.

 How will I know when data collectors are scheduled to be in my neighborhood?

 There will be a public notice published in the local paper a few weeks before we anticipate visiting each property.
 Local police and the assessor will receive advanced schedules listing the streets where Tyler Technologies staff will be working.